MonicaMMartinezV/GrammarPy/README.md

 ### **TestGrammar.txt**

 To provide more tests that should be and shouldn't be accepted by this grammar, I created the TestGrammar.txt file.
 It contains additional tests that, when copied into the NLTK code, will deploy the respective LL(1) parser.
-The tests marked as "Accepted test cases --------------" should be accepted, and the ones marked as "Not accepted test cases --------------" in the .txt file indicate that when you copy the test into the code, it shouldn't deploy anything.
+The tests marked as "Accepted test cases --------------" should be accepted and print "The text provided is valid.
+LL(1) parsing:" and the LL1 parsing tree; and the ones marked as "Not accepted test cases --------------" in the .txt file indicate that when you copy the test into the code, it should print "The text provided is not valid.
+Unable to parse.".
 This means the grammar didn't accept the test.
 All you need to do to run the tests is copy them one by one into this code section:

 ```python
 parser = nltk.ChartParser(grammar)